 Google says that 40% of product searches are on broad terms such as ‘furniture’ or ‘bikes’, they therefore want to make it easier for customers to find the products that they want; meaning more opportunity for users to click on a PLA.

 These ads were announced in 2015, but this year we will be seeing even more of this across all Devices, not just Mobile.

-As PPC hubbub discussed (see Voice Search article on PPC hubbub), this isn’t quite ready yet but Google has confirmed that this is in the pipeline.
-With AI and Machine Learning delivering us results that we really want, even before we finish talking or typing, conversational shopping is something that we will see Google push at the end of 2016.
+With AI and Machine Learning delivering us results that we really want (even before we finish talking or typing), conversational shopping and Voice Search is something that we will see Google push at the end of 2016.
 Product Cards via Google Now will play a big role here too.